stephen304/MCAuthAll/README.md

 Upcoming Features / To Do
 -------------------------

-1. Add in credential check for non-premium players
+1. Test Code
-2. Add content to joinserver/checkserver
+2. Add in credential check for non-premium players